R1nge/Suika/Assets/Readme.md

 TODO:
 Shake?
 OR spin

+Merge sounds, play sound on merge

 Physics is taking lots of time

-Detect the shape in the modding tool,
+Detect edge line (shape) in the modding tool

-Adjust container sprite and colliders to the screen size (orthographic camera size) OGG audio support
+Adjust container sprite and colliders to the screen size (orthographic camera size)

 Save selected mod index (Wrong! should save selected mod name, because mods index can change after adding a new one) Move paths into a separate static class